-Washing and usage may cause shrinkage or distortion of the shape of the cap.
-To fix, please try the following:
+Washing and everyday use may cause shrinkage or distortion of the shape of the cap.
+To restore it, please try the following:

-- If shrunk, wet the fabric with steam or mist and gently pull it to correct the shape.
+- If shrunk, wet the fabric with steam or mist and gently stretch it to correct the shape.

-- Do not stretch it out on purpose to avoid breakage or fraying.
+- Do not stretch forcefully to avoid fraying.

-- If felted and shrunk extensively, it’s probably time to get a new cap.
+- If felted and shrunk completely, it’s probably time to get a new cap.

-- When stretched out of shape, submerge the cap in warm water (40-50℃) and wash it, dewater it with a dry towel, and dry flat in the shade.
+- When stretched out of shape, submerge the cap in warm water (40-50℃) and massage, dewater with a towel, and dry flat in the shade.

 - Dry well after washing.

-- Avoid humidity and keep it in a well-ventilated place when storing.
+- Avoid humidity, store in a well-ventilated space.